The ArcelorMittal Orbit is a unique attraction located in the Queen Elizabeth Olympic Park in London.

 ArcelorMittal Orbit timings

-Please note that the last entry is one hour before closing time.
+Please be aware that the last entry is permitted one hour before closing.

 How long does ArcelorMittal Orbit take

-The average time visitors spend at ArcelorMittal Orbit is around one to two hours, which includes exploring the viewing platforms and experiencing the slide attraction.
+The average time visitors spend at ArcelorMittal Orbit is between one to two hours, which includes exploring the viewing platforms and experiencing the slide attraction.

 However, your time here depends on your interests and the crowds.